trampgeek/jobe/README.md

 server that is firewalled to allow connections ONLY from authorised client machines.
-If you install it on a machine without such firewalling, anyone will be able to connect to your machine and run their own code on it! **PROCEED AT YOUR OWN RISK**
+If you install it on a machine without such firewalling, anyone will be able to connect to your machine and run their own code on it! **CAVEAT EMPTOR!**

 Jobe is implemented using Ellis Lab's [codeigniter](http://codeigniter.com) plus the [RESTserver plugin](https://github.com/philsturgeon/codeigniter-restserver) from Phil Sturgeon.
+It uses Jaap Eldering's and Keith Johnson's *Runguard* module from the programming contest server (DOMJudge )[http://domjudge.org] as a sandbox to limit resource use by submitted jobs.

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 Python3 and the C development system must also be installed.

-Installation steps are something like the following (**TO CHECK AND UPDATE**):

-1. Clone this repository into /var/www/jobe

-1. Add a user *jobe* to the system

-1. Runguard needs to be compiled for the target machine.
-Also, so that runguard can set the user to jobe during runs, it must itself be owned by root and must be set-uid root.
-Also, the web server must be able to write to the directory /var/www/jobe/files.
-    On a Debian/Ubuntu/Mint system, these requirements are achieved by:
+*** TBS *** Discussion on use of cgroups (current disabled)

+Installation is performed by the install script, which must be run as root so that it can add the required jobe run users (jobe00, jobe01, etc) and set the runguard executable to setuid root so that it can change the user to one of the jobe<n> users when running a job.

-        cd /var/www/jobe/runguard
+    cd /var/www/jobe
-        sudo gcc -o runguard runguard.c
-        sudo chmod 4755 runguard
-        sudo chgrp www-data /var/www/jobe/files
-        sudo chmod g+rwX /var/www/jobe/files
+    sudo ./install

-    On other servers, replace www-data in the above commands by the user name for the web server (e.g. apache on RedHat/Fedora).